sandyjernigan/node-db3-challenge/queries.md

 GROUP BY CategoryName;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT OrderID, COUNT ( ProductID ) As ItemCount
+FROM OrderDetails
+GROUP BY OrderID